pchalamet/cassandra-sharp/README.md

 How to build
 ============
-To build cassandra-sharp, run this command:
+To build cassandra-sharp, load cassandra-sharp.sln in Visual Studio 2012.

-	GenerateVersion.cmd
+To build from command line and to regenerate thrift proxy, use Build.cmd.

 If you want to build a specific version or specific flavor, use: